 - Combine all marinade ingredients EXCEPT the paneer cheese.
 Stir to mix thoroughly and add the paneer.
 Toss to coat and marinate for 30 minutes.

 - Melt the ghee in a large sauté pan, large enough to accommodate the entire dish.
+Add the rice, and lightly toast for 5 - 10 minutes.
 Add the cinnamon, star anise, cloves, cardamom pods, and fennel seeds.
-Sauté for 2 minutes, until fragrant.
-Add the tomatoes and sauté another minute.
-Add the paneer with all of the marinade and the rice.
-Saute another 2 minutes.
+Sauté for an additional 2 minutes, until fragrant.
+Add the tomatoes and the paneer with all of the marinade.
+Cook for 5 minutes.

-- Add the broth and salt, and simmer for about 40 minutes, or until rice is tender.
+- Add the broth and salt, cover, and simmer for about 40 minutes, or until rice is tender.
+Remove from the heat, and keep covered for 10 minutes.
 Top with cilantro.

 - Serve with Cucumber Raita (recipe below).